 It is possible that your computer’s graphic card is currently set on a display resolution that is higher than what your monitor can handle.

-This can sometimes even lead to your monitor not turning on all together.
+This can sometimes even lead to an “out of range” error, or even to your monitor not turning on all together.
 To fix this, reboot your computer using Safe Mode.

 In Safe Mode your computer will automatically use a lower display resolution than normal use.